SWEGroup39/GatorChatApp/API_Documentation.md

                         {
                             "full_name": "Test User"
                         }
-        - **NOTE:** If the updated name is the same as before, an error will be returned that specifies this as a possible reason.

     - **Fifth Option: Edit Phone Number**:
         - This **PUT** function edits a user's phone number.